fix8mt/fiber/README.md

 Both the `producer()` and `consumer()` methods of `foo` are passed as callable objects to the `fiber` members `_produce` and `_consume`.

 Note that the fiber ctor requires `this` for pointer to member functions.
-Also note the additonal parameter `num` passed to `_produce`.
+Also note the additional parameter `num` passed to `_produce`.
 Your callable object definition must match the parameters passed to fiber.

 After construction of the fibers, the `foo` ctor calls `_produce.resume()` which immediately switches to `producer()`.